How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 What are Kakuro rules?

-Kakuro’s rules are fairly straightforward: players must fill every white cell with a digit between 1 and 9.
-Each “run” or grouping of cells must add up to the clue number shown in the adjacent black cell.
-No digit can repeat within the same run, and the number of digits in a run must match the number of cells in said run.
+Kakuro’s rules are fairly straightforward: players must fill every empty square with a digit between 1 and 9.
+The black magic blocks at the edges of each run display the target sum and define how many empty squares belong to that run.
+Each “run” or grouping of cells must add up to the sum shown in the adjacent block.
+No digit can repeat within the same run, and the number of squares in a run must match the number of cells in said run.

 Is Kakuro harder than Sudoku?